 Gracing stages from Denver to Denmark, from Australia to Austin, Red Molly is renowned for their live shows.
 Four-time featured artist at MerleFest, breakout stars at RockyGrass, and the darlings of the Bristol Rhythm and Roots Reunion, the "Mollies" bring audiences to their feet, whether it's on a grand festival stage or in an intimate concert hall.

-Their latest CD, "The Red Album", realized on May 27, 2014, was featured in USA Today and CMT Edge.
+Their latest CD, "The Red Album", released on May 27, 2014, was featured in USA Today and CMT Edge.
 It spent 16 weeks on the Americana Radio Top 40 chart, reaching #10, and it was #1 on the Folk DJ Radio Chart for all of 2014.